Skip to Content

 World Class Facilities

-State-of-the-art digital production and post-production facilities, as well as substantial lighting and grips kits, and a new purpose-built 'black box', giving students the opportunity to film in a multi-purpose, professionally equipped studio.
+State-of-the-art digital production and post-production facilities, as well as substantial lighting and grips kits, and a purpose-built 'black box', giving students the opportunity to film in a multi-purpose, professionally equipped studio.

 Industry Links